seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 of a distant object is necessary.
 At whatever moment the Noble Eightfold Path is perfected, one attains Nibbāna then and there.
-Now, in the case of an examination, after answering the question paper, one has to wait for the results - to get a pass.
+Now, in the case of an examination, after answering the question paper, one has to wait for the results – to get a pass.

 Here it is different.
 As soon as you have answered the paper correctly, you have passed im-mediately and the certificate is already there.
 This is the significance of the term *aññā* used in such contexts. *Aññā* stands for full certitude of the experience of Nibbāna.

-The experience of the fruit of *Arahant*-ship gives him the final certificate of his attainment, *aññāphalo*.[^fn43] That is why Nibbāna is called something to be realized.
+The experience of the fruit of *arahantship* gives him the final certificate of his attainment, *aññāphalo*.[^fn43] That is why Nibbāna is called something to be realized.
 One gets the certitude that birth is extinct and that the holy life is lived out to the full, *khīṇā jāti, vusitaṁ brahmacariyaṁ*.[^fn44]